Undergraduate Exhibition Information

 Questions about the Undergraduate Exhibition?
 Contact us at UG-Exhibition@saic.edu

-We're happy to announce that the Undergraduate Exhibition will take place at the new SAIC Galleries located on 33 E. Washington St.!
+The Undergraduate Exhibition takes place at SAIC Galleries located on 33 E. Washington!

 The Undergraduate Exhibition helps to serve senior level students with their ongoing creative professional practice.
-Develop skills for this and the next exhibition post-SAIC life.
+This exhibition helps develop skills for this and all exhibitions post-SAIC life.
 Participating students will experience the process of how to exhibit work in a professional setting, and how to navigate and collaborate in a large group exhibition.
 Participation in this senior exhibition is not a degree requirement.

 The Undergraduate Exhibition occurs twice annually in both the fall and spring semesters.